What’s changed, and what does it mean for you?

 VMware guidance for vSphere 5.5, vSAN 5.5, vCloud Suite 5 and vSphere with Operations Management users is to migrate to vSphere 6.5 or 6.7 or vCloud Suite 2017, which will have committed support until November 15, 2021.
 While extended Technical Guidance support is available in some cases, paying more means fewer resources for your priorities.

-After, we’re VMware’s exclusive Australian Showcase Partner for a reason, and proudly VMware cloud verified.
+After, we’re VMware by Broadcom’s exclusive Australian Showcase Partner for a reason, and proudly VMware cloud verified.
 When it comes to helping, we’re everything the others aren’t.
 We’re hiring, not firing.
 We’re over here, not over there.
-And we have 100 NV1 certified engineers that are already versed in supporting everyone from start-ups to enterprises and over 40% of all federal government agencies.
+And we have 200+ engineers security cleared to government standards that are already versed in supporting everyone from start-ups to enterprises and over 40% of all federal government agencies.

 There are a lot of moving pieces.
 But we’re here to help.